-Recently the anniversary of Mebius came and went, and my Twitter timeline wouldn’t shut up about how awesome it was.
-Being a relative newcomer to Ultraman – newer even than Sentai or Kamen Rider, I decided to give it a shot, and wound up really enjoying it.
+Recently the anniversary of Ultraman Mebius came and went, and my Twitter timeline wouldn’t shut up about how awesome it was.
+Being a relative newcomer to the franchise – newer even than Sentai or Kamen Rider, I decided to give it a shot, and wound up really enjoying it.
 Enough that I decided to start writing about it alongside my still-running Garo: Makai no Hana project, and weekly recaps of Ex-Aid.

 I only started watching Ultraman shows with X and Orb, and knew very little else of the franchise before last year.
 Didn’t have much interest in it originally, since the classic sci-fi tropes that it features don’t interest me in general as much the wider variety of settings and themes that I found with Rider and Sentai.
-However, that changed when I received Ultraseven DVDs for Christmas from my brother (thanks, little bro, you are awesome).
+However, that changed when I received Ultra Seven DVDs for Christmas from my brother (thanks, little bro, you are awesome).
 I fell in love with the setting and the characters, and got really interested in the lore that it developed, even with the old-fashioned styles and effects.
 There was a lot of charm to the series, and I wanted to learn more about it, and why so many of my toku-watching friends were so exuberant about the franchise.

 And so I want to gush about how much I love everyone in this show and want to hug them in my typical article format.
 However, since this series is 50 episodes long, the chunks will be more than just 6-7 episodes like with Garo, and I won’t separate them into individual episodes.
 Instead, this will focus on the major themes for the arc within the series depending on where natural breaking points within the plot occur.
 This first article deals specifically with episodes 1 through 11.

 Like with any series, especially one that revolves so heavily around a team dynamic, Mebius first starts with establishing all its characters, their strengths, weaknesses, primary motivations, and how they interact together.
-Most Ultraman shows have some sort of special task force, governmental agency, or just general band of weirdoes (*ahem* looking at you, Orb) that team up with, and assist the Ultra for that season.
+Most Ultraman shows have some sort of special task force, governmental agency, or just general band of weirdoes (Looking at you, Orb) that team up with, and assist the Ultra for that season.
 In Mebius, it’s the GUYS Japan squad, originally tasked with protecting Japan from alien attacks, but now largely ornamental in the twenty-five years since the departure of the last Ultraman on Earth (80) and the cessation of monster attacks in general.
 However, when a new threat appears and the monsters start popping out of the woodwork again, GUYS has to reform from the wreckage of their initial mission, and assist the new Ultra sent to Earth, Mebius.

 Each one of the episodes from the pilot to episode 6 deals with one of the main characters on this team, with a specific focus.
 So I will be tackling them in their episode order.

-Mirai Hibino seems like a bland, generic Hero at first, but he brings a sense of youthful enthusiasm and idealism, combined with tough convictions to back up that idealism through his initial tests.
+Mirai Hibino seems like a bland, generic hero at first, but he brings a sense of youthful enthusiasm and idealism, combined with tough convictions to back up that idealism through his initial tests.
 He’s instantly likeable without being a complete bore, as he’s still inexperienced and visibly struggles in his fights against the various monsters the GUYS team encounters throughout the show.

 He’s also remarkably bad at keeping a secret identity under wraps.

 In his first debut as a hero, Mebius/Mirai saw the strength of four random civilian bystanders who dropped everything to help someone in need, even at risk to their own lives.
-His first action as a GUYS recruit is to track down these civilians in order to create a new task force, but first Mirai has to convince the only holdover from the original team, Ryu, to accept them as a team.
+His first action as a GUYS member is to track down these civilians in order to create a new task force, but first Mirai has to convince the only holdover from the original team, Ryu, to accept them as a team.
 Not to mention getting them to accept their position as teammates in the first place!

-Even though the story focuses on forming the GUYS Japan team, I see this as Ryu’s focus episode primarily, as he feels responsible for the continued leadership of GUYS following the sacrifice of his former commanding officer, Captain Serizawa, in the first episode.
+Even though the story focuses on forming the GUYS Japan team, I see this as Ryu’s focus episode primarily.
+He feels responsible for the continued leadership of GUYS following the sacrifice of his former commanding officer, Captain Serizawa, in the first episode.
 By working with his new team to paint the main strike ship of the squad, it shows Ryu how the same spirit (symbolized by the flames they depict on the jet fighter) entrusted to him by Serizawa can be more fully realized with a team, than on his own.

 The main support for the team, and a super Ultra-nerd who provides information on the monsters they face.
 Drawing knowledge from the database of GUYS as well as his own compilation of trivia regarding historical Ultraman battles, he contributes much of the strategic planning for defense against the various threats each week.